2008–09 UAE President's Cup

 The 2008–09 UAE President's Cup was the 33rd season of the UAE President's Cup, the premier knockout tournament for association football clubs in the United Arab Emirates.
+The winner were guaranteed a place in the 2010 AFC Champions League.

 Al-Ahli went into this edition as the holders.
 Sharjah FC hold the most wins with 8 titles.

-The cup winner were guaranteed a place in the 2010 AFC Champions League.
+Al-Ain were the cup winners.